delding/dist-pf/README.md

 dpf
 ===

-distributed particle filters implemented on hadoop and spark
+distributed implementations of particle filters using Mapreduce and Apache Spark